Here’s The Case for and Against Revance Therapeutics, Inc. (RVNC)

 It appears that more than several institutional investors and hedge funds decided to increase stakes in RVNC in the recent period.
 That is how Wellington Management Co.
 LLP now has an increase position in RVNC by 6.96% in the first quarter, owning 5.79 million shares of RVNC stocks, with the value of $133.82 million after the purchase of an additional 376,573 shares during the last quarter.
 In the meanwhile, ArrowMark Colorado Holdings LLC also increased their stake in RVNC shares changed 0.19% in the first quarter, which means that the company now owns 4.84 million shares of company, all valued at $111.92 million after the acquisition of additional 8,983 shares during the last quarter.

 Franklin Advisers, Inc. acquired a new position in Revance Therapeutics, Inc. during the first quarter, with the value of $82.05 million, and BlackRock Fund Advisors increased their stake in the company’s shares by 3.61% in the first quarter, now owning 118,005 shares valued at $78.28 million after the acquisition of the additional 3.39 million shares during the last quarter.
-In the end, The Vanguard Group, Inc. increased their position by 54.18% during the first quarter, now owning 2.45 million RVNC shares, now holding the value of $56.59 million in RVNC with the purchase of the additional 379,482 shares during the period of the last quarter.
+In the end, GIC Pte Ltd. increased their position by 18.35% during the first quarter, now owning 2.97 million RVNC shares, now holding the value of $68.56 million in RVNC with the purchase of the additional 2,965,551 shares during the period of the last quarter.
 At the present, 91.80% of RVNC shares are in the ownership of institutional investors.